SCDH/selene/README.md

 # Selene Selection Engine

-Selene is the Swiss Army Knife of processing references to parts of resources like used in standoff annotations.
-The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#selectors) (WADM) calls the mechanisms for referencing a part of a textual, pictorial etc. resource **selectors**.
+*Selene* is a tool of processing **references to portions** of resources like used in stand-off annotations.
+The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#selectors) (WADM) calls the mechanisms for referencing a portion of a textual, pictorial etc. resource **selectors**.
 Other standards may call them **pointers**.
+The purpose of *Selene* is processing of selectors and pointers respectively, not the rest of stand-off annotations.

-Selene offers commands for
+*Selene* offers commands for

 - [normalizing selectors](#normalizing-selectors)
 - [transforming selectors](#transforming-selectors)